irori-ab/helm-coord/readme.md

 * `./hc.sh -d 2 my/folder/environment/prod -e install`

+### Run the script from any location

+* `./hc.sh --add-to-path-cmd` - prints the commands needed for adding hc.sh to bashrc

 ## Tutorial
 Assumes you have a working default kubeconfig.
 Will install the example chart into two namespaces.